zeph-yr/AccessAbility/README.md

 This mod *does not convert* all the blocks to one color or to dot blocks, which can make a map difficult or unpleasant to play single-handed.
 AccessAbility *deletes the blocks* of a color and thus accurately represents playing the original map with only one hand.

-If you want to see the whole map but play only one color, AccessAbility can set one color to disappear near striking distance without being counted as misses during your play.
+If you want to see the whole map but play only one color, AccessAbility can set a color to vanish without counting them as misses.

 ## New Features
 **v4.0.0** (BS 1.20.0+ only)